krbz999/backpack-manager/README.md

 - Attunement state, equipped status, and proficiency are all adjusted as if you had dropped the item onto the actor sheet.
 - The quantity of the item is adjusted by the choices made in the interface itself.
 No other changes are made to the items.

-<h1>Compatibility</h1>
-<p>You should not expect this module to work with modules that overhaul or destroy core roll behaviour, particularly WIRE, RSR, and MIDI.
-These modules are unsupported, and any compatiblity is nothing but a happy accident.</p>